kradalby/kradalby.no/content/Network/openvpn.md

 The configuration files can be named tcp.conf and udp.conf.
 OpenVPN will detect them.

 ### IPTables
-The last thing we need to do on the server is to setup iptables so it will allow the traffic to pass through and to masquerade it.
+The last thing we need to do on the server is to set up iptables so it will allow the traffic to pass through and to masquerade it.

 First, allow IP forwarding in /etc/sysctl.conf: